marcoarment/Blackbird/README.md

 ## Wishlist for future Swift-language capabilities

 * __Static type reflection for cleaner schema detection:__ Swift currently has no way to reflect a type's properties without creating an instance — [Mirror](https://developer.apple.com/documentation/swift/mirror) only reflects property names and values of given instances.
-If the language adds static type reflection in the future, my schema detection wouldn't need to rely on a hack using a Decoder to generate empty instances.)
+If the language adds static type reflection in the future, my schema detection wouldn't need to rely on a hack using a Decoder to generate empty instances.

 * __KeyPath to/from String, static reflection of a type's KeyPaths:__ With the abilities to get a type's available KeyPaths (without some [crazy hacks](https://forums.swift.org/t/getting-keypaths-to-members-automatically-using-mirror/21207)) and create KeyPaths from strings at runtime, many of my hacks using Codable could be replaced with KeyPaths, which would be cleaner and probably much faster.

-* __Cleaner protocol name (`Blackbird.Model`):__ Swift protocols can't contain dots or be nested within another type.
+* __Cleaner protocol name (`Blackbird.Model`):__ Protocols can't contain dots or be nested within another type.

-* __Nested struct definitions inside protocols:__ Sure would make a lot of my "BlackbirdModel…" names shorter.
+* __Nested struct definitions inside protocols__ could make a lot of my "BlackbirdModel…" names shorter.

 ## FAQ